Indonesia Country Summary

 Economy

-Indonesia boasts a USD 1.2 trillion economy supported by a population of 276 million and a growing middle class, making it an appealing destination for U.S. investors.
-Despite its abundant natural resources and stable economic growth, challenges such as restrictive regulations, legal uncertainties, and corruption persist, complicating the investment climate.
-Recent reforms, including the 2023 Omnibus Law on Job Creation, aim to enhance competitiveness and attract foreign investment by streamlining regulations and lowering corporate taxes.
+Indonesia boasts a USD 1.2 trillion economy supported by a population of 276 million and a growing middle class, making it an attractive destination for U.S. investors.
+Despite its abundant natural resources and stable economic environment, challenges such as bureaucratic inefficiencies, legal uncertainties, and corruption persist, complicating the investment landscape.
+Recent reforms, including the 2020 Omnibus Law on Job Creation, aim to enhance competitiveness by streamlining regulations and lowering corporate taxes, yet concerns over labor rights and local partnership requirements remain significant.

-Indonesia's investment climate has improved significantly, particularly following the ratification of the 2023 Omnibus Law on Job Creation, which aims to enhance competitiveness by reducing corporate taxes and regulatory barriers.
-However, foreign investors still face challenges such as legal uncertainties, bureaucratic inefficiencies, and corruption, which complicate the investment landscape.
-Despite these obstacles, Indonesia continues to attract substantial foreign investment, particularly in sectors like infrastructure, digital technology, and green investment.
+Indonesia's investment climate has seen improvements following the ratification of the 2023 Omnibus Law on Job Creation, which aims to enhance competitiveness by reducing corporate taxes and bureaucratic barriers.
+However, foreign investors still face challenges such as legal uncertainties, economic nationalism, and corruption, which complicate the investment landscape.
+Despite these obstacles, Indonesia remains an attractive destination for foreign direct investment, particularly in sectors like infrastructure and digital technology, with significant interest from countries like Singapore, China, and the United States.

 Buy Full Indonesia Report